 - 8x a year: Jan, Feb, March, April, May, June, Sept., Oct.

 - Meeting from 7:00 – 8:30 pm at the Highland Park Improvement Club on the corner of 12th Ave SW and SW Holden.

 - February will the annual meeting where elections for executive committee will take place.

-- All meetings and records of the Council shall be open to the public, except for executive sessions.
+- All meetings and records of the Coalition shall be open to the public, except for executive sessions.

 - Regularly scheduled meetings will use an action agenda

 - Modified parliamentary procedure may be used for larger discussions